stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Cloudflare's CEO and abuse head block me over arguing about their support of abusive websites.
 Trolls fear transparency." by @[dxgl_org](https://twitter.com/dxgl_org/status/1123622959124549632)

+"Good luck, Cloudflare loves spammers and other rogue actors using their infrastructure." by @[phyzonloop](https://twitter.com/phyzonloop/status/1156047693418045440)

+"Yeah, same thing.
+It happens on every Cloudflare protected site I try to visit.
+Because of this, I cannot access raspberrypi.org  and alternativeto.net  (both sites I have tried to visit recently)." by @[twosecslater](https://twitter.com/twosecslater/status/1155949306911715328)

 "Defenders are screwed.
 Plus users are screwed as they lose all control of privacy to companies like cloudflare." by @[hrbrmstr](https://twitter.com/hrbrmstr/status/1121180307091271680)

 "CloudFlare is breaking everything." by @[sukarodo](https://twitter.com/sukarodo/status/1124283685304512512)